gooofy/py-nltools/README.md

 Requirements
 ============

-*Note*: very incomplete.
+*Note*: probably incomplete.

 * Python 2.7
 * Mary TTS
+* espeak-ng, py-espeak-ng
-* espeak
+* sequitur
 * pulseaudio

 License
 =======

-My own code is LGPLv3 licensed unless otherwise noted in the scritp's copyright headers.
+My own code is LGPLv3 licensed unless otherwise noted in the script's copyright headers.

 Some scripts and files are based on works of others, in those cases it is my